 MSR Project Criteria

-As stated above, all projects must have a central, testable hypothesis.
-This means that data, quantitative or qualitative, will be collected, reduced, analyzed, interpreted and reported.
+As stated above, all projects must have a clear research question.
+Quantitative and/or qualitative data will be collected, analyzed, and reported.
 The specific elements that must be addressed for each project include:

-- Is the hypothesis or question important and clearly stated?
+- Is the research question clearly stated and relevant?

-- Does the student state why the problem selected is important in the context of other research that has been carried out?
-Has relevant literature been cited?
+- Can the student explain why the problem selected is important in the context of other research that has been carried out?
+Has the relevant literature been cited correctly?

 - Are there specific and appropriate methods that will be carried out to address the question?

-- Is the Experimental Design section detailed enough to portray a clear understanding of the methodology?
-Does the student state the possible outcomes of each experiment and how the outcomes will be interpreted with regard to the hypothesis?
-If questionnaires are being used, are examples attached?
+- Is the Experimental Design section detailed enough to portray a clear understanding of the methods?
+Does the student state the planned outcomes and how the outcomes will be interpreted with regard to the research question?
+If questionnaires are being used, are example questions attached?

 - Is the research setting appropriate?
-Are techniques established and / or equipment or subjects available?
-Is the advisor oversight sufficient?
+Are techniques established and/or equipment available?
+Has a preliminary analysis been done to estimate the number of subjects required for significance in the results?
+Is the advisor oversight appropriate?